Green Star Energy Warm Home Discount

 Stay updated on your Green Star Energy Warm Home Discount

-If you satisfy the eligibility above and you’ve registered your interest via the link above, but still haven’t heard anything back, what should you do?
+If you satisfy the eligibility above and you’ve registered your interest, but still haven’t heard anything back, what should you do?
 Contact the government’s Warm Home Discount Team.

 Warm Home Discount Team